dwyl/summer/summer-2015-readme.md

 # Why?

-+ Escape the city noise/smog, get some sunshine fresh air and *tranquility*
++ Escape the city noise/smog, get some sunshine fresh air and tranquility
-+ Be immersed in learning how to build software products that solve real problems and people love using!
++ Learn how to build software products that solve real problems and people love using!
-+ Spend time with *great* people
++ Spend time with great people

 # Who?

-A bunch of *awesome* people who love to solve challenging real-world problems using code!
+Inês, Nelson, Eduardo (Nelson's cousin) and a bunch of *awesome* people who love to solve challenging real-world problems using code!

-These people either:
-+ Already work on dwyl client projects at the moment   OR
-+ Want to work together on dwyl products for the two weeks

-For an up to date list of people who have confirmed they're coming, please check:  #TODO

 # What?

-A Startup (Ideation, Product Development & Coding) Intensive Like No Other (because again, we're all pretty awesome)!
+A Startup (Ideation, Product Development & Coding) Bootcamp Like No Other!

-# When & Where?

-### Dates

-**Overall dates:** Saturday 17th September - Sunday 2nd October.

-**Key Dates so far:**
-+ Saturday 17th September - Grape picking at a vineyard a half hour drive from Porto
-+ Monday 19th September - Product ideation workshop (hopefully led by the inimitable [@harrygfox](http://www.github.com/harrygfox) along with [Ines](http://www.twitter.com/iteles) & [Nelson](http://www.github.com/nelsonic))
-+ At some point in the two weeks to be agreed by group - a day off mid-week to boat to the mini waterfall area for a picnic

-### Location - Fresh Air & Fresh Food *Guaranteed*
+## Location - Sun, Fresh Air & Fresh Food *Guaranteed*

-**Mountains, Lake & Forest**
+### Batch 1 - July  [Saturday 11th July - Friday 24th July (morning)] Mountains, Lake & Forest

 ![geres-panorama](https://cloud.githubusercontent.com/assets/194400/8037829/f4ad88f2-0df7-11e5-8590-092cf12a0c0f.png)